rajsinghtech/portfolio/content/post/unifi-cilium/index.md

 categories:
     - Kubernetes
 tags:
-    - cilium
+    - Cilium
-    - unifi
+    - Unifi
-    - bgp
+    - BGP
-    - frr
+    - FRR
 weight: 1
+draft: false
 ---

 In this post, I will walk you through the process of advertising routes from a Kubernetes cluster running Cilium to a Unifi router using BGP.
 This setup allows for dynamic routing between your Kubernetes cluster and your Unifi network, ensuring seamless connectivity and efficient routing.
 Blending Layer 3/4 Loadbalancing Protocols with Kubernetes.